 It’s a bit complicated to set the animation controller, so just remember that you can edit the contents of the animation controller here, for now.

-Based on what we have learnt so far, I created an animation that includes all the motions of translation, rotation and scaling.
+Based on what we have learned so far, I created an animation that includes all the motions of translation, rotation, and scaling.

 Upload to STYLY

-The following article explains more about how to upload an asset from Unity to STYLY, so refer to it when you upload the asset you created.
+The following article explains more about how to upload an asset from Unity to STYLY, please refer to this article when you want to upload the asset you created.

-Now, you can see the animation working on Web Studio.
+Now, you can see the animation working in STYLY Web Studio.

-By using the animation system in Unity, you can create your favourite animations without programming.
+By using the animation system in Unity, you can create your favorite animations without programming skill.